Seagate/halon/doc/hld/replication/hld.rst

 We assume a non-Byzantine failure model.
 Replicas are either correct or do not interact with the other replicas and with clients.
 Replicas may fail at any moment.
-We assume a failrecover model: any replica that has crashed can potentially be restarted and, possibly after an initialization phase, recover.
+We assume a fail-recover model: any replica that has crashed can potentially be restarted and, possibly after an initialization phase, recover.
 Messages between processes can be lost, duplicated or reordered.